mattbean/claude-code-for-product-managers/README.md

 Before using this configuration, you'll need:
 1. Claude Code CLI installed and running
 2. MCP servers configured for your integrations
-3. API keys/tokens for each service you want to use

 ## Setup Instructions